Clondalkin

 Clondalkin is a suburban village in County Dublin, Ireland, approximately 10 km west of Dublin city centre.
 It is within the administrative jurisdiction of South Dublin.
+Founded as a monastic settlement in the early 7th century, Clondalkin rose in significance during the early medieval period, becoming home to a scriptorium that produced illuminated gospel manuscripts and to one of Ireland's earliest and slenderest round towers.

 Clondalkin is also the name of a civil parish and a townland in the ancient barony of Uppercross, and is also used in relation to some local religious parishes.
 The population of all electoral divisions labelled as Clondalkin was 47,938 as of the 2022 census.

+Despite being sacked by Vikings, the medieval village of Clondalkin grew with several streets and a large parish church, and in 1171 served as the encampment of Ruaidrí Ua Conchobair, the last High King of Ireland, as he moved to defend Dublin against the advancing forces of Richard de Clare.
+Clondalkin expanded from the mid-20th century as Dublin's suburbs grew westward, and is today a residential suburb of South Dublin.

 History

 Prehistory

 Neolithic tribes first settled in the area around 7,600 years ago, taking advantage of the site's location on the River Camac, overlooking the River Liffey and the inland pass between the mountains and the river.
 Evidence of the presence of the Cualann Celtic people (an early tribe possibly the Cauci on Ptolemy's world map) can be found in various mounds and raths.

 Christian era

 Clondalkin is believed to have been founded by Saint Cronan Mochua as a monastic settlement on the River Camac over 1,400 years ago (possibly late 6th or early 7th centuries).
 The round tower was built perhaps two centuries later (c.
 790 AD) as part of the monastery.
 This would make it an unusual tower, as most scholars assume that the main period of their construction was between the start of the 10th century and the end of the 12th century, and that this one was built in the 10th or 11th century.
 By the 8th century, Saint Fugillus was Bishop of Clondalkin and noted gospel manuscripts were produced – the most famous of these being the Clondalkin Mass Book which is on display in Karlsruhe, Germany.